-- i.
-May be coordinated by the individual member involved. - ii.
-Responsibilities of the coordinator are to: - 1.
-Provide for wages and working conditions consistent with the law enforcement function. - 2.
-Notify the Communications Center when reporting for duty as to the location, length of tour of duty and number of the vehicle being used.
+- iii.
+May be coordinated by the individual member involved. - iv.
+Responsibilities of the coordinator are to:

+1. Provide for wages and working conditions consistent with the law enforcement function.

+2. Notify the Communications Center with reporting for duty as to the location, length of tour of duty and number of the vehicle being used.